Faculty of Science

 (Physics & Astronomy)

-Theoretical studies of creation and manipulation of strongly correlated states of light-matter and fundamental properties of hydrogen-like atoms (alkali atoms and singly charged alkaline-earth metal ions), applied in combination to explore challenging questions in quantum optics, many-body physics, quantum computation and communication.
+Creation and manipulation of strongly correlated states of light and matter, and fundamental properties of hydrogen-like atoms such as alkali atoms and singly charged alkaline-earth metal ions.
+Quantum optics and many-body physics.
+Quantum computation and communication.

 Stephen Powell